 Hema Syed

 Hema Syed is an Indian actor, best known for Tamil cinema.
-Hema Syed began their career in 2004.
+Hema Syed began their career in 2004 and has been a prominent figure in the industry for over 22 years.
 With 30 credits to their name, Hema Syed remains one of the most prolific and celebrated talents in the industry.
 Spanning 20+ years, Hema Syed's career remains one of the longest and most celebrated in Tamil cinema.

 Career Milestones